 Features and Benefits

-A UMS performs functions similar to those performed by the router media service (RMS) and is controlled by the Cisco IPICS server.
-The new feature in the UMS is the P25 Talker ID re-streaming support.
-There are several new features in the UMS, shown in Table 1.
+Cisco UMS performs functions similar to those performed by the router media service (RMS) and is controlled by the Cisco IPICS Server.
+Table 1 shows the new features in Cisco UMS.

 Table 1.
 Cisco UMS Features and Descriptions

 Mixes audio from multicast and SIP streams and broadcasts the mixed audio to other multicast and SIP streams.